jeniscool360/Create-task-piano/README.md

 # Create-task-piano
-Making a piano in website, don't know if python or js yet
+Making a piano in website

 So, I need to make a piano however, idk if i want to use python or js yet because they've both got things i gotta learn if I want to do it either I learn js or i learn how to use pygame